Modern Slavery and Human Trafficking Statement

 We have the following due diligence processes in place to help make sure we are tackling slavery and human trafficking risks in our business and supply chains:

-• We always make written enquiries when considering new suppliers.
-We also regularly review our existing suppliers’ policies on modern slavery and other areas of their operations.
+• We always make written enquiries when considering new apparel product suppliers.
+We also regularly review our existing product suppliers’ policies on modern slavery and other areas of their operations.

 • We expect each supplier in the supply chain to, at least, adopt ‘one-up’ due diligence on the next link in the chain.
 Unfortunately, it’s not practical for us (and every other participant in the chain) to have a direct relationship with all links in the supply chain.

-• We regularly review recruitment and payroll systems to ensure our recruitment and employment practices remain legally compliant.
+• We regularly review recruitment and payroll systems to ensure our recruitment and employment practices remain legally compliant, including the processing for agency and contract staff.

 Our monitoring